 - Credit card fraud

 - Bankruptcy fraud

-A legal advisor could examine each element that prosecutors must prove for a federal fraud crime and work to show that the government’s evidence against the defendant is deficient.
+A qualified attorney could examine each element that prosecutors must prove for misusing government funds and work to show that the evidence against the defendant is deficient.
 For instance, if a defendant made a false statement and received a benefit based on that false statement, an attorney could work to show that the individual believed the statement to be true and thus had no fraudulent intent.

 With respect to penalties and sentencing, the prosecution of fraud in federal court differs from prosecution in state court.
 Federal judges frequently work from federal sentencing guidelines that are stricter than those at the state level.

 For example, for offenses such as embezzlement and forgery, federal guidelines specify a base sentence which a judge may increase if the value of the property involved in the offense exceeds a specified amount.
 Other factors can also increase the length and severity of a penalty, such as the misappropriation of trade secrets, trafficking in stolen property, or the misrepresentation of a charitable organization.